 - He actually does die in Book 3.

-- Our Elves Are Better: They're of The Fair Folk variety.
-They're also way different from other fictional elves in that without their glamour, they look like ugly monsters.
+- Our Elves Are Different: They're of The Fair Folk variety.
+They're also way different from other fictional elves in that they look monstrous under all that glamour.

 - Our Dragons Are Different: They live in cliffside caves and raise their young like birds.
 Their blood can even give you the ability to understand bird-language, as per the myth of Sigurd and Fafnir.

-- Our Mermaids Are Different: Young merfolk look like the classic "good-looking-human-with-a-fish-tail" variety, but as they mature they turn into Fish People.
+- Our Mermaids Are Different: Young merfolk look like the classic "beautiful-human-with-a-fish-tail" variety, but as they mature they turn into grotesque Fish People.
+They can only avoid this fate by marrying a human.

 - Psychic Powers: Lots of characters have Psychic Powers, including trolls.